 Each disc is made up of a strong outer layer of cartilage with a softer, gel-like material constituting the center.
-These discs act as cushions to allow for flexibility and maximum shock absorption during the daily rigors your body goes through.
-Activities such as walking, bending forward, lifting and even sitting all put stress on your spine, especially if they are improperly executed.
+These discs cushion the vertebrae, absorbing much of the shock placed on the spine through normal movement.
+Activities such as walking, bending forward, lifting and even sitting all put stress on your spine, especially if performed improperly.

 How serious is a bulging disc?

-A bulging disc is a fairly common condition and, in many cases, won’t cause any pain.
+A bulging disc is a fairly common condition and, in many cases, won’t cause pain.
 Over time, the discs in your back age, and they become drier and weaker.
-This weakening makes them more susceptible to damage.
-While age is the primary reason for a bulging disc, other causes can include aggravating a previous back injury, being overweight and incorrectly lifting heavy items.
+This weakening makes them more prone to damage.
+While age is the primary reason for a bulging disc, other contributors can include aggravating a previous back injury, being overweight, poor posture, smoking and incorrectly lifting heavy items.

-Although some people have bulging discs and are free of symptoms, the seriousness of the condition may increase if the bulge exerts pressure on a nerve root in the spinal canal.
-As a result, the area around the nerve will inflame and produce feelings of pain in the neck or back.
-Depending on the location of the inflamed nerve, symptoms like pain, numbness, weakness, spasms and tingling may also manifest in the arms and legs.
+Although some people have bulging discs and are free of symptoms, they can occur or increase if the bulge puts pressure on a nerve root or the spinal cord.
+As a result, the compressed nerve can produce feelings of pain in the neck or back.
+Depending on the location of the inflamed nerve, symptoms like pain, numbness, weakness, spasms and tingling may also travel to the arms and legs.

 Bulging disc treatment